citp/privacy-policy-historical/l/la/las/lastbullet.net.md

 Contacting us

-If you have any questions about this Privacy Policy, the practices of this sites, or your dealings with this sites, please contact us at: [mail@lastbullet.net](mailto:mail@lastbullet.net?Subject=PrivacyPolicy)
+If you have any questions about this Privacy Policy, the practices of this sites, or your dealings with this sites, please contact us at: [administration@lastbullet.net](mailto:administration@lastbullet.net?Subject=TermsOfService)

+Latest Changes

-This document was last updated on July 02, 2015
+This document was last updated on October 9th, 2016